dojo/docs/developer/design/loader.rst

     executes modules as soon a possible.
 However, this is the algorithm that's been in place with the dojo cross domain loader for v1.x line and it's not going to change.

-One thing to notice is that the moment the loader enters xdomain mode, even legacy modules start executing asynchronously.
+One thing to notice is that the moment the loader enters cross-domain mode, even legacy modules start executing asynchronously.
 So, if the loader happens to be in the middle of tracing the dependency tree implied by several inter-dependent legacy modules, any further dojo.require applications will cause a module to be downloaded (if it's not already on board), but will return immediately without executing the module.
 Version 1.6- also exhibited this behavior.